xlxs4/xlxs4.github.io/notes/esa-design-booster/index.md

 We'll culture cells in-orbit and then see how their gene expression is altered through acquiring images via our DIY microscope-like imaging system.
 We aim to run the same experiment in three distinct timepoints across the duration of our mission, and to do this we've been using a small platform called a \abbr{title="Lab-on-a-Chip", abbr="LoC"} to hold the cells and interface them with the various fluidics in a miniaturized version of a biology lab.

-Our high-level roadmap looks like: we've submitted our proposal in October 2019, took part in the selection workshop hosted here in December 2019, got accepted in February 2020, submitted the \abbr{title="Technical Specification Verification Control Document", abbr="TS-VCD"} in April, submitted the first version of \abbr{title="Critical Design Review", abbr="CDR"} in October and had it approved in September 2021, marking the end of the design phase and the beginning of the construction/testing phase.
+Our high-level roadmap is roughly the following:
+We've submitted our proposal in October 2019, took part in the selection workshop hosted here in December 2019, got accepted in February 2020, submitted the \abbr{title="Technical Specification Verification Control Document", abbr="TS-VCD"} in April, submitted the first version of \abbr{title="Critical Design Review", abbr="CDR"} in October and had it approved in September 2021, marking the end of the design phase and the beginning of the construction/testing phase.
 Right now we are getting ready to run a series of testing campaigns at the ESA facilities, then pass the \abbr{title="Manufacturing Readiness Review", abbr="MRR"} and be in-orbit by late 2023/early 2024.

 ## Project management